beginner-corp/docs.begin.com/src/shared/docs/en/scheduled-functions/provisioning.md

 ### Scheduled handler

-Once this handler is created, we can trigger an HTTP Function with our business logic to execute on a schedule.
+Once this handler is created, we can use it to trigger an HTTP Function with our business logic to execute on a schedule.